jbd/packo/README.md

 	Pack 3: 44.1 MBytes / 2240 files
 	Pack 4: 44.1 MBytes / 2244 files

-It will write 5 files :
+It will write 5 files that can be used with the rsync '--files-from' option :

 	$ head  mylistoffiles*
 	==> mylistoffiles0 <==